-At March 31, 2011, CERC had accrued \$14 million for remediation of these Minnesota sites and the estimated range of possible remediation costs for these sites was \$4 million to \$35 million based on remediation continuing for 30 to 50 years.
+At June 30, 2011, CERC had accrued \$13 million for remediation of these Minnesota sites and the estimated range of possible remediation costs for these sites was \$4 million to \$35 million based on remediation continuing for 30 to 50 years.
 The cost estimates are based on studies of a site or industry average costs for remediation of sites of similar size.
 The actual remediation costs will be dependent upon the number of sites to be remediated, the participation of other potentially responsible parties (PRPs), if any, and the remediation methods used.
-The MPUC has provided for the inclusion in rates of approximately \$285,000 annually to fund normal on-going remediation costs.
-As of March 31, 2011, CERC had collected \$5.2 million from insurance companies to be used for future environmental remediation.
+The Minnesota Public Utility Commission has provided for the inclusion in rates of approximately \$285,000 annually to fund normal on-going remediation costs.
+As of June 30, 2011, CERC had collected \$5.3 million from insurance companies to be used for future environmental remediation.

 In addition to the Minnesota sites, the United States Environmental Protection Agency and other regulators have investigated MGP sites that were owned or operated by CERC or may have been owned by one of its former affiliates.
 CERC has been named as a defendant in a lawsuit filed in the United States District Court, District of Maine, under which contribution is sought by private parties for the cost to remediate former MGP sites based on the previous ownership of such sites by former affiliates of CERC or its divisions.
 CERC has also been identified as a PRP by the State of Maine for a site that is a subject of the lawsuit.
 In June 2006, the federal district court in Maine ruled that the current owner of the site is responsible for site remediation but that an additional evidentiary hearing would be required to determine if other potentially responsible parties, including CERC, would have to contribute to that remediation.
-In September 2009, the federal district court granted CERC's motion for summary judgment in the proceeding.
-Although it is likely that the plaintiff will pursue an appeal from that dismissal, further action will not be taken until the district court disposes of claims against other defendants in the case.
-CERC believes it is not liable as a former owner or operator of the site under the Comprehensive Environmental, Response, Compensation and

-Liability Act of 1980, as amended, and applicable state statutes, and is vigorously contesting the suit and its designation as a PRP.
+In September 2009, the federal district court granted CERC's motion for summary judgment in the proceeding and, in July 2011, the plaintiff appealed the federal district court's decision to the United States Court of Appeals for the First Circuit.
+CERC believes it is not liable as a former owner or operator of the site under the Comprehensive Environmental, Response, Compensation and Liability Act of 1980, as amended, and applicable state statutes, and is vigorously contesting the suit and its designation as a PRP.
 CERC does not expect the ultimate outcome to have a material adverse impact on its financial condition, results of operations or cash flows.